Rohithmarktricks/Navigation_DQN/README.md

 - `train_agent.py:`Initializes and implements the training process for the DQN agent.
 - `test_agent.py:` Tests the the above trained DQN agent.

-Code has been adapted from code examples provided by Udacity Deep Reinforcement Learning Team, 2018.
+Code has been extracted from the code examples provided by Udacity Deep Reinforcement Learning Team, 2021.

 The repository also includes Mac/Linux/Windows version of a sample Unity environment, Banana for testing.
 The Unity application and testing environment was developed using ML-agents Beta v0.4.
 The version of the Banana environemnt employed for this project was developed for the Udacity Deep Reinforcement Learning Nanodegree course.
 For more information please refer to the following link:

 The files in the python/. directory are the ML-agents toolkit files and the dependencies thare are required to run the Banana Environment.
 For more information about the Unity ML Agents Toolkit visit: